Sustainable seafood: Awareness Campaigns

 Awareness campaigns focus on educating the public and encouraging them to purchase products that consider the vitality of marine species.
 They do so through boycotts of certain species and products as well as through seafood guides.
 Seafood guides highlight which species are acceptable to consume and which are not based on their environmental impact.
 Guides are typically constructed into three categories, some using the analogy of a traffic light's colours: red, yellow, and green.
 These rankings are based on how the fish responds to fishing pressure, abundance, gear impact, bycatch, and management.
 Red represents items to avoid, yellow is a good alternative, and green is the best choice.
 Several organizations, including the Monterey Bay Aquarium, have developed their own guides or wallet cards to be distributed to the public.

 In September 2016, a partnership of Google and Oceana and Skytruth introduced Global Fishing Watch, a website designed to assist citizens of the globe in monitoring fishing activities.

 Sustainable Seafood in Africa

 In 2004, the South African Sustainable Seafood Initiative (SASSI) was established as an initiative of the World Wide Fund for Nature (WWF).
 The main goal was to inform the supply chain about sustainable seafood.
 In 2018, the four-year project Fish for Good started to guide fisheries in South Africa towards more sustainable fishing practices.
-In Western Cape, subsidies use to be unfavorable for small-scale fishers internationally, while benefiting large-scale fishers, who are responsible for illegal and overfishing problems.
+In Western Cape, subsidies used to be unfavorable for small-scale fishers internationally, while benefiting large-scale fishers, who are responsible for illegal and overfishing problems.
 The government has to look at how to help small-scale and commercial fisheries to avoid overfishing and illegal activities on our seas.